21 Tips For First-Time Thru-Hikers

 2. Know The Pitfalls – Then Avoid Them

-Common Reasons for Quitting
+Common Reasons for Ending Early

-This is an area where planning is key.
+• Running out of time / money – This is where planning is key.
 Falling too far behind schedule and spending over your budget are two ways to quickly diminish your chances of making it through to the end.
-Put together a loose plan, track your progress, and pay close attention to your finances.
+Put together a (flexible) plan, track your progress, and pay close attention to your finances.

 Photo credit: Dave Collins (CleverHiker.com)